 For more information, please refer to Trademark, Brand and Marketing Guidelines.

 - Q: What assets do I need to submit an app?

 - Amazon provides rich merchandising capabilities.
 App product pages on Amazon can display product descriptions and up to eight images and five videos.
 You can also submit a promotional graphic that will make it easier for Amazon to feature your app on Amazon.com.

 While Amazon encourages you to submit as many merchandising assets as possible, the minimum assets required for submission are:

 - a thumbnail (a larger version of the icon) (512 x 512px)

 - a minimum of three screenshots that accurately depict your app (1024 x 600px or 800 x 480px)

 - a promotional image that includes the name of your app (1024 x 500px)

 - Q: What specifications do my assets need to meet?

-- For details on the image assets required, see Publishing Android Apps to the Amazon Appstore.
+- For details on the image assets required, see [Image Guidelines for Amazon Appstore Submission][asset-guidelines-for-app-submission].